It is not unusual for major watch companies to have smaller sister companies that provide more affordable options (like these watch groups).

 When exploring the website, each watch page would have a link where you could search for retailers in your area.

 There is also a feature on the Tudor website where you can “build” your own watch.
-First, you pick a Tudor model, and you will be provided with options on how you want your watch to look like.
+First, you pick a Tudor model, and you will be provided with options on how you want your watch to look.
 This is like a drag and drop activity, where you can literally put the pieces together.
 Check it out here.

 If you are looking for certified pre-owned Tudor watches, we highly recommend checking out Bob’s Watches – See available Tudor watches here.